lee2sman/nosebook/log.md

 ## 2025-07-09

+I had a podcast interview with Cara today.
+It was a great interview.
+I'm excited to get back into podcasting again!
+I need to hone my editing chops however!
+In the evening I visited Synthlab at the FabLab Neukölln.
+I met friends of Jonah and showed off my synth and checked out the modules and other sound projects being built.
+It's an active group, that meets weekly.
+At home, I turned back to the L5 (Processing-in-Lua) project.
+I dumped out a bunch of the Processing and p5 and py.processing reference words into a text file.
+I had to make some judgement calls, at times throwing out things that I didn't think useful or practical to add.
+Anything that looked simple to implement in a minute or two I added, so I quickly added lots of things like frameRate(), deltaTime, resizeWindow(), clear(), TAU.
+I also listed many other things (typography/fonts, image loading/displaying, perlin noise, transforms, input/output, day/time) that I want to add to get to an alpha useful library and then start writing some programs in it.

+## 2025-07-08

 As is typical when I have other work unfinished, I procrastinated by working on another project: I am implementing a version of the Processing API graphics library with Lua using the Love2d library.
 I had had this idea years ago but decided it wasn't worth pursuing since Love has similar uses but different enough calls.
 However, the idea has been growing on me.
 I had kept it in check for fear it could spiral out into a lot of work, but I couldn't help myself and began to implement it.
 The library is about 216 lines now and I've implemented:

 ```